 Do you have tips on how to secure a slot?

 So I guess that is it.
-If you have questions, just leave a comment below and I will try to answer your query.
+If you have questions that haven’t been asked and answered, just leave a comment below and I will try to answer your query.
 Please note though that I am not a licensed immigration adviser so do not consider this as professional advice.